akshaysravindran/akshaysravindran.github.io/_pages/about.md

 ## Biosketch
 I am a doctoral candidate in the Department of Electrical and Computer Engineering at the University of Houston.
-Under the supervision of <span style="color:green">Dr. Jose Contreras Vidal</span>, I work in the Non-Invasive Brain-Machine Interface Systems Lab (BRAIN Center).
+Under the supervision of <span style="color:DarkRed ">Dr. Jose Contreras Vidal</span>, I work in the Non-Invasive Brain-Machine Interface Systems Lab (BRAIN Center).
 I am a science enthusiast fascinated by how our human body manages the sophisticated behavior and capabilities so effortlessly.
 My research focuses on developing different engineering tools for analyzing non-invasive electrophysiological data.
-My expertise lies in developing deep learning models to study the EEG, with an emphasis on <span style="color:purple">explainability</span> of such models.
-Even though most of my research currently uses deep learning models, I strongly believe that many questions are best answered by <span style="color:red">classical signal processing and machine learning approaches</span> and one should be open to the values in both.
+My expertise lies in developing deep learning models to study the EEG, with an emphasis on <span style="color:IndianRed">explainability</span> of such models.
+Even though most of my research currently uses deep learning models, I strongly believe that many questions are best answered by <span style="color:DeepPink ">classical signal processing and machine learning approaches</span> and one should be open to the values in both.

 <br/><img src='/images/BOA5.jpg'>
 <br/>